We usually see the boundless horizon of the sea as a straight line, whereas it is actually curved. Is what we see true reality?

 Mondrian: “Yes, the one is one only in appearance: it is part of the whole and is at the same time a whole composed of parts… Each thing shows in smallness again the whole.
 The microcosm is equal in composition to the macrocosm, says the sage.”

-As Blaise Pascal said, our sense of reality generates in-between the whole reality which consists of an infinite microcosm and an infinite macrocosm.
+As Blaise Pascal said, our sense of reality is partial and generates in-between the whole and true reality which consists of an infinite microcosm and an infinite macrocosm.

-By the way, this is another reason why in his Neoplastic compositions Mondrian will use endless perpendicular lines which express opposite infinite space:
+This is one of the reasons why in his Neoplastic compositions Mondrian will use endless perpendicular lines suggesting infinite space expanding towards opposite directions:

 Mondrian: “The straight line is the plastic expression of maximum speed, maximum energy and therefore leads to the abolition of time and space.”